 A living trust is a complex legal document.
 Estate planning is not subject to a “one-size-fits-all” approach.
 Living trust mills often sell trusts to people when they are not necessary or suitable, and they may charge high prices for the trust and will.
 The trusts and wills may be drafted by non-attorneys or by attorneys in other states or without suitable credentials or who churn out boilerplate documents riddled with mistakes.
 Many times, the trusts are not specific to the individual’s circumstances and may not even be drafted for use in Minnesota.

 Not everyone needs or can benefit from a living trust.
 Under Minnesota law, personal property and estates under $75,000 without real property do not need to go through formal probate.
 There are other ways to transfer assets to someone else without being probated, such as holding a home in joint tenancy, having joint bank accounts, or listing a person as a beneficiary.
-In 2017, estates under $1.8 million will not be subject to estate taxes under Minnesota law, so a trust will not help those estates save in estate taxes.
-The threshold rises to $2 million in 2018.
+In 2018, estates under $2.4 million will not be subject to estate taxes under Minnesota law, so a trust will not help those estates save in estate taxes.
+The threshold rises to $2.7 million in 2019.
 A living trust may impact your ability to qualify for Medical Assistance should it be necessary if you need long term or nursing home care.
-And if you have a living trust and fail to transfer all your property into the trust, that property still must be probated.
+And if you have a living trust and fail to transfer all your property into the trust, the untransferred property must still go through probate.

 A Hidden Agenda